 STEP 4: Apply for a Loan

-Applying for a mortgage loan can occur via 3 circumstances:
+Applying for a mortgage loan can start via 3 circumstances:

 - Simply doing an application to be Pre-Qualified without supporting documents